Koala633/hostbase/README.md

 # Hostbase
-A bash script for advanced rogue AP attack
+A bash script for advanced rogue AP attack (Update of 4 May 2017, download the hostbase folder and NOT the old version hostbase english folder)

 The script is able to: